 Ann Arbor SPARK annual meeting & regional economic forum

-The Ann Arbor SPARK Annual Meeting is attended by business, government, and academic leaders from across the Ann Arbor region and provides a unique networking opportunity.
+The Ann Arbor SPARK Annual Meeting is attended by business, government, and academic leaders from across the Ann Arbor region.
 Business leaders will highlight the region’s accomplishments over the past year with the annual chair awards and preview new projects and initiatives for the coming year.

 Principal and Managing Director

 We’ve invited Jon Roberts, principal and managing director of TIP Strategies, to be our Keynote Speaker.
 For years, Jon has provided strategic leadership by identifying how macro issues impact local communities — such as climate change, equity, and representation.
 While Jon initially agreed to join us for our originally scheduled date in April, we believe his perspective will provide even greater substance this September.

 Jon Roberts is the principal and managing director at TIP Strategies.
 In this role, he helped transition the company from its Texas-based site selection practice to an economic strategy firm with major national recognition.
 His portfolio includes planning work from New York to California, with significant regional projects in the Mississippi Delta, Seattle’s Puget Sound, and in the Great Lakes area.

 Prior to joining TIP, Jon was the director of business development first for the State of Washington and then the State of Texas, where he co-authored the state’s new strategic plan.
 His previous experience also includes serving as vice president of the Oregon Technology Fund and lead investor for the Hood River Brewing Company (Full Sail), which continues to hold a prominent place in the craft brewing industry.
 He also managed two startup technology companies: Fiberlite Composites and LifePort Inc. LifePort was subsequently acquired by Sikorsky.